Coherent elastic scattering of low energy photons by neutrons: Conclusion

 We have obtained the infrared limit of the off-shell polarization operator of a photon in the presence of spin polarized neutrons.
 We have shown that, as expected, in the infrared limit of coherent Compton scattering, the neutron behaves as a point particle with dynamical magnetic moment whose dynamical part obeys equation \eqref{magn_mom_evol} in the leading order of perturbation theory.
 The additional degrees of freedom manifesting explicitly in the short wavelength approximation boil down to the dynamical part of the magnetic moment.
 In that case, we have deduced the effective Maxwell equations \eqref{Max_eqns_eff_IR} and the effective action functional \eqref{action_IR} with constraint \eqref{magn_mom_evol} for them.

 The theoretical results that we have obtained in the present paper can be verified experimentally in the processes of coherent interaction of electromagnetic fields with neutrons.
 Despite the fact that the effects are rather small they are detectable even with the present experimental facilities (see Fig. \ref{kappa_polarized_plots}) as there are sources of neutrons with $10^{14}$ neutrons per bunch and larger \cite{Henderson2014,Anderson2016}.
 Some of the results can be relevant for physics of ultracold neutrons and neutron stars.
 However, we postpone these possible applications for a further investigation.
 The tachyonic tails of the plasmon-polariton dispersion laws at large momenta \eqref{disp_law_asympt} also deserve a further exploration for the concrete profiles of one-particle density matrices of polarized neutrons.
+Also note that some of the results of the paper can be applied to coherent scattering of photons by a dilute gas of identical neutral particles with spin $1/2$ and nonzero magnetic moment.
+Note however that for a straightforward application of the results of the paper the wavelengths of scattered photons must be much larger than the size of these molecules and all the molecules should be identical, in particular, they should be in the same internal state.
+As for the instability described in Sec. \ref{Off-shell_Polarization_Operator}, the conditions for its realization, apparently, cannot be realized even for neutral atoms.
+The atoms at such large densities and small temperatures as in \eqref{instab_region_est3} will form bound states such as molecules, molecular conglomerates, a liquid, or a solid.